Back to Blog

 Industry Acceptance of Aerial Measurement Reports

 Aerial roof measurement reports are accepted by major insurance carriers including State Farm, Allstate, USAA, and Nationwide.
 They are used by tens of thousands of roofing contractors, solar installers, and property managers nationwide.
+The technology has become the industry standard — not just an alternative to manual measurement.

 How RoofQuantiX Ensures Report Accuracy